Adam-TA/Multi-Group-Duplex-Splitter-Py/README.md

 # Multi-Group-Duplex-Splitter-Py
-Multi-Group Duplex Splitter is a Python implementation of a generalized Duplex algorithm, inspired by Snee's work (1977).
+Python implementation of a generalized Duplex algorithm, inspired by Snee's work (1977).
 It enables deterministic splitting of data into any number of groups of arbitrary sizes while preserving the original dataset's characteristics.